ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_2.5.rst

         - result is failed
         - results is not successful

-In addition to the deprecation warnings, many new tests have been introduced that are aliases of the old tests, that make more sense grammatically with the jinja test syntax such as the new ``successful`` test which aliases ``success``
+In addition to the deprecation warnings, many new tests have been introduced that are aliases of the old tests.
+These new tests make more sense grammatically with the jinja test syntax, such as the new ``successful`` test which aliases ``success``.

 .. code-block:: yaml